sourcegraph/handbook/content/people-ops/onboarding/onboarding-for-hiring-managers.md

    </td>
   </tr>
   <tr>
-   <td>We will also let Hiring Managers know through the #people-ops channel in Slack that the email is live.
+   <td>We will also let Hiring Managers know through the #teammate-announce channel in Slack that the email is live.
 Now you should:
 <p>
    <ul>
 <li> Create recurring 1:1 with new teammate